 Italian Greyhound adoption : is a rescue dog a "clever" way to get a purebred dog for free?

 I specialize in the recovery of handicapped animals, sometimes even severe ones, and / or very old dogs.
 I have a 14-year-old toy bum here, blind and deaf.
 I also have a diabetic Cavalier King Charles Spaniel and a 3 year old Maltesina (weighing 1 kilo and 200 grams).
 She is blind and brain damaged from a previous encephalitis.
 I have here a Berger Picard, abused and phobic who still pees underneath with fear.
 Tullia, a black dog, mestizo and not beautiful, nobody wants her.
 I had Tao, the Piccolo Levriero Italiano with a congenital handicap in one leg, "raised" in a courtyard in Northern Italy and "unsold" due to his malformation.
-TAO is a young and beautiful PLI but NONE of the people who have been sent to me by the groups (among other things they were people who have never had an PLI) wanted to adopt it.
-Now he lives in a wonderful family who already has an PLI and is super loved. (thanks Milagros and Francesco!)
+TAO is a young and beautiful PLI but NONE Some people who were sent to me through the groups (among others, they were people who had never had a PLI) wanted to adopt him.
+He now lives with a wonderful family who already has a PLI, and he is incredibly loved.
+(Thank you!)

 Adopting means giving home to a needy, sick or very old animal